Mhwwww/Lotus/GeoBroker-Client/src/main/kotlin/de/hasenburg/geoverdemo/Readme.md

 ## Setup:

-In the file CmdToTinyFaaS, change line 6 to the location of your tinyfaas.
+In the file [`CmdToTinyFaaS`](../geover/CmdToTinyFaaS.kt), change line 6 to the location of your tinyfaas.

 ## For all use cases: